|

 with no display at all and of course no sounds to listen to.
 The

-little red light inside also SOMETIMES goes out.
-We have capitalised
+little red light inside also SOMETIMES goes out but we have recently discovered that some

 different makes of module stay alight.